saturnaliam/saturnaliam/README.md

 hello!! im lucia!! i mainly program in C++ and JavaScript, but for robotics i use Java!! i prefer low level programming, alongside modding/dissassembling games!!

+ive been programming for roughly seven years, using c++ for three years and javascript for five

 ## Languages Known:
 - C / C++